 The participant group comprised women of different ages and diverse experiences, all of whom are illiterate and had never operated video equipment prior to the workshop.
 They learned basic video skills through a series of experimental games and exercises; working together over several months to create a powerful video on corruption in the community and the resulting loss of land by those who are most vulnerable: widows.

-Their short video ‘Pakorpa Susangho’ (Widow’s Cry), completed in November 2016, has been watched and discussed widely during community screenings and various stakeholder engagement activities across the country.
-Those attending the dialogues include chiefs (including representatives from the national House of Chiefs), assembly members, civil society leaders, and politicians from local and national government.
+Their short video ‘Pakorpa Susangho’ (Widow’s Cry) has been watched and discussed widely during community screenings and various stakeholder engagement activities across the country.
+Among those who attended the dialogues were chiefs (including representatives from the national House of Chiefs), assembly members, civil society leaders, and politicians from local and national government.

 ‘Pakorpa Susangho’ has been screened to diverse audiences at a range of international events including UN Habitat III in Quito, the World Bank Land and Poverty Conference in Washington DC, and the International Anti-Corruption Conference (IACC) in Panama City.